tunnelvisionlabs/antlr4cs/Readme.md

 The ANTLR Language Support extension for Visual Studio automatically translates your Grammar and Lexers whenever you save them into partial classes that it creates in the obj/ directories.
 When building the project, they will automatically be referenced.

+### ReSharper issue

-However, if you want to implement a TreeListener or TreeWalker, you want to inherit from the generated base-classes of your grammar (e.g. YourGrammarBaseListener.cs) which is not possible, if Visual Studio cannot find the file.
-But you also don't want to add the statically to your project.
-The solution is to add them virtually by doing the following:
+If you want to implement a TreeListener or TreeWalker, you want to inherit from the generated base-classes of your grammar (e.g. YourGrammarBaseListener.cs).
+When using ReSharper, those files cannot be accessed as described [here](https://youtrack.jetbrains.com/issue/RSRP-265402).
+A temporary workaround is to add them virtually by doing the following:

 * Right-click on your Project -> Add -> Existing Item.
 * Navigate to obj/x86/Debug (wherever the classes were created), select the classes you want to use, like YourGrammarBaseListener.cs